microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 the prompt".
 We should probably preserve this behavior.

-We probably don't want to provide different experiences for the **menu** version won't be pressing tab to tab-complete at the shell (the focus is out of the of the Suggestions UI vs. the **palette** version.
-In the palette version, the user terminal and into the Suggestions UI).
+We probably don't want to provide different experiences for the **menu** version of the Suggestions UI vs. the **palette** version.
+In the palette version, the user won't be pressing tab to tab-complete at the shell - the focus is out of the of terminal and in the Suggestions UI.
+With the menu version, the focus is still "in the terminal", and users would expect tab to tab-complete.

 We will want to make sure that there's some semblance of consistency across our implementation for the Suggestions UI, our own Command Palette, VsCode's